script-0/script-0/README.md

  - I am looking for my way in this vast world of computer science: :thought_balloon: *What if we were interested in quantum cryptography :grey_question:*
  - :notes: In my ears, a bit of Drill Instrumental.
 Cameroonian web series embellish some days darkened by bugs.
  - :speech_balloon: Reachable via [ Telegram ](https://t.me/IsaacNdema)
- - *Simplicity is the garment of perfection.* , Wladimir Wolf-Gozin
+ - :memo: *Simplicity is the garment of perfection.* , Wladimir Wolf-Gozin

-Une touche Francophone,

-:memo: “La simplicité décourage.
-Elle ne s'acquiert qu'à force de détachement.” , De Dominique Blondeau -- Les errantes

 ---
 ### Global Stats ( OpenSource activity )
 <p>